benhemingway/benhemingway.github.io/_pages/research.md

 permalink: /research/
 ---

-# Working Papers
+# Job Market Paper

-**Macroeconomic implications of bankruptcy regimes**
+**Macroeconomic implications of insolvency regimes**

-This paper investigates the importance of creditor and debtor rights in bankruptcy on firm production decisions.
-I build a heterogeneous firm model with financial frictions where defaulting firms can enter bankruptcy and continue production or be liquidated and exit.
-Financial frictions impact firm production decisions as firms must pay for capital and wages at the beginning of the period.
-First, the model finds that financially constrained firms are less capital intensive and have a lower capital-to-labour ratio than unconstrained firms.
-Second, it is shown that creditor-friendly regimes result in fewer defaults and worse outcomes for defaulting firms when compared to debtor-friendly regimes.
-A creditor-friendly bankruptcy regime is shown to lead to higher aggregate capital-to-labour ratios in the steady-state compared to a debtor-friendly regime.
-The dynamic response to negative shocks is also considered.
+This paper investigates the importance of creditor and debtor rights in insolvency on firm production and aggregate labour productivity.
+I build a heterogeneous firm model with financial frictions where defaulting firms can enter insolvency and continue production or be liquidated and exit.
+Financial frictions impact firm production decisions and makes capital relatively more costly than labour for borrowing constrained firms.
+As a result, financially constrained firms are less capital intensive and have a lower capital-to-labour ratio than unconstrained firms.
+Two insolvency regimes are compared, a creditor-friendly regime such as the UK and a debtor-friendly regime such as the US.
+Debtor-friendly regimes are shown to be more costly in the steady-state, leading to larger spreads on firm debt.
+The model dynamics find a response to productivity shocks that are largely consistent with the UK and the US following the financial crisis.
+The model predicts that labour productivity falls more sharply in the creditor-friendly regime while employment does not.
+This paper suggests a possible explanation for the different employment and labour productivity response in the UK and US since the Financial Crisis.

 # Work in Progress